kennyquast/IpSetterCS/README.md

+A tool to adjust IP Address and Subnet mask I use for working with PLC's and Cameras at work.

 This is a complete re-write of IPSetter (VB.NET)
 Now I will  use this to try and further my understanding of C# language instead